MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/coordinated-meetings.md

 8. If **Video enabled** in your worksheet is `true`, select **Let people enable when joining a meeting** under **Turn on this device's camera**.
 This option can't be turned off if **Turn on this device's camera** is set to _on_.
 9. If **Whiteboard default** in your worksheet is `true`, set **Turn on whiteboarding on this device** to _on_, otherwise leave it _off_.
 10. Under **Trusted device accounts**, type each UPN listed in **Trusted accounts** in your worksheet.
 Separate multiple UPNs with commas.
-11. On the trusted device, turn off proximty and room remote.
+11. On the trusted device, turn off proximity and room remote.
 12. Select **Save and exit**.

 After you select **Save and exit**, the device will restart and it'll be ready to participate in Coordinated Meetings.